FAQs

 Q. How do I access the JAGGAER system?

-A. Go to the DGS Supplier Service Center web link at
+A. To access JAGGAER, please go to the DGS Supplier Service Center web link at JAGGAER Supplier Register and Log-in Page.
+For more information, visit the JAGGAER Registration Guide.

 Q. What is e-Builder?

-Capital Construction Projects.
+A. e-Builder is a cloud-based construction management software system used by the Department of General Services to manage Capital Construction Projects.
 The system was put in place as a tool to more effectively and efficiently run Capital Projects by automating processes, standardizing the storage of documents, distributing bid documents, accepting bids electronically and reporting out project information instantaneously.

 Q. How do I find building construction opportunities?

 A. Suppliers/vendors interested in construction contract opportunities must first complete the PA Supplier Portal registration process.
-Upon successful completion of the process, they may view bidding opportunities on
+Upon successful completion of the process, they may view bidding opportunities on e‑Builder.

 Q. How do I become certified as a Small Business (SB)?

-A. Small business self-certification, a two-year certification which requires biennial renewal, is a prerequisite for verification as a Small Diverse Business and Veteran Business Enterprise.
-After registering as a vendor through the
+A. Small business self-certification is a prerequisite for verification as a Small Diverse Business and Veteran Business Enterprise.
+After registering as a vendor through the PA Supplier Portal, visit the PRiSM System at PRiSM to complete the free application.
+Download the application guide for step-by-step instructions.

 Q. What are the Small Diverse Business (SDB) and Veteran Business Enterprise (VBE) Programs?

 A. The Bureau of Diversity, Inclusion and Small Business Opportunities (BDISBO) verifies self-certified small businesses that wish to participate as Minority, Woman, LGBT, and Disability-Owned Business Enterprises through the SDB program and Veteran, and Service-Disabled Veteran through the VBE program.
 Eligible small businesses must hold certifications with one of the Department's approved third-party certification entities.
-Service-Disabled veterans possessing a third-party verification from the Vets First Verification Program at vetbiz.gov are considered both SDBs (because of their disabled status) and VBEs (because of their veteran status).
-After becoming a certified small business, visit
+Service-Disabled Veterans possessing a third-party verification from the Vets First Verification Program at vetbiz.gov are considered both SDBs (because of their disabled status) and VBEs (because of their veteran status).
+After becoming a certified small business, visit PRiSM to complete the application for diverse or veteran verification.
+Download the application guide for step-by-step instructions.

 Q. Who can participate in the SDB Program?